AphoDev/RMMV/README.md

 ### TERMS OF USE
 * All my RMMV plugins are free for both non-commercial and commercial projects.
 I only ask that for commercial games, please send me a free copy of the game.
 (I can be reached via Twitter @AphoDev)
-* Edits are allowed for personal use
+* Edits are allowed for personal use/
 * Do not claim as your own, even if edited.

 ### AVAILABLE PLUGINS